Pair to your phone, download some apps, and tweak your settings.

 Changing the Apple Watch face is the easiest way to customize the experience – and it’s also easy.

 You can usually tweak the style (font and colors) and set up complications.
-These are snippets of data on the watch face taken from Apple Watch apps, enriching the experience and making it more useful.
+These are snippets of data displayed on the watch face, taken from Apple Watch apps, which enrich the experience and make it more useful.

 Also, check out our guide to the Portrait watch face and make dials from your best photos.